Swift Current is named for the creek called the South Saskatchewan River which means in the Cree language “kisiskaciwan”

 Contractor: R J Leckey Company Limited

 Description: The building faces south and is a two story buff coloured brick and limestone structure.
 The buff coloured brick is from Claybank, Saskatchewan.
 The building sits on rise on lanscaped grounds in the centre of Swift Current and has steps leading to the south entrance.
 The south front has a high portico supported by four large columns rising to a header with curved pediment with frieze above.
 At the roof line.
 The corners of the building, windows and entrances are trimmed with limestone.
 A wide cornice runs below the flat roof line.
 The building’s interior is graced by a broad stair hall with an iron and brass staircase, and a large, second story courtroom classically detailed with pilasters, and a prominent bench backdrop that incorporates a Serilna arch.
-The building houses the Court of Queen’s Bench and the Provincial Court.
+The building houses the Court of Queen’s Bench and the Provincial Court with a small courtroom on the west side of the first story.
 On the west side of the building is the entrance to the Land Titles Office.

 Note: The cost of construction of the courthouse was $103,000.
 The other subcontractors were Page and Anderson ( excavation ), H R Sim & Company ( plumbing and heating ) and Vulcan Iron Works of Winnipeg ( steelwork ).